By Zayd Alisa

 About the Author: I am a political analyst and commentator on Middle East Affairs with numerous appearances on various TV channels for the last six years.
 I have also published several articles relating to the Middle East.
 I have been a human rights activist for twenty five years.
 I have actively promoted democracy and freedom of expression in Iraq and the Arab world.
 I am a British citizen resident in London and I was born in New York, USA.

-Posted by Veterans Today on Jan 13 2013, With 0 Reads, Filed under Editor, World.
+Posted by GPD on January 13, 2013, With 1569 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.